neo-project/docs/docs/en-us/tooldev/concept/wallets.md

 # Wallets

-Wallets is a basic component of NEO and the bridge for users to access NEO network.
-It's responsible for transaction operations such as transfer, contract deployment, asset registration, etc.
+Wallets are basic components of NEO and the bridges for users to access NEO network.
+They are responsible for transaction operations such as transfer, contract deployment, asset registration, etc.

-NEO wallets can be redesigned and modified on their own, but need to meet the following rules and patterns.
+You can redesign and modify NEO wallets following your own thoughts, but the below rules and patterns must be followed.

 ## Format

-###Private Key
+### Private Key

-A private key is a random value generated between 1 and N(N is a constant, less than 2^256 slightly), and is represented by a 256 bit (32 bytes) number generally.
+A private key is a random value generated between 1 and n (n is a constant, less than 2^256 slightly), and is represented by a 256 bit (32 bytes) number generally.

-There are two main encoding formats for private keys in NEO.
+There are two main encoding formats for private keys in NEO:

-- **Hexstring Format**
+- Hexstring Format

    The hexstring format is a string that uses hexadecimal characters to represent byte array.

-- **Wif Format**
+- Wif Format

-   The wif format is to add prefix `0x80` and suffix `0x01` in the original 32-bit data, and get string of Base58Check encoding.
+   The wif format is to add prefix `0x80` and suffix `0x01` in the original 32-byte data, and get the string after Base58Check encoding.

 [![Base58Check Encode](../images/wallets/privateKey-wif-en.png)](../images/wallets/privateKey-wif-en.png)